 Services to DAV members

 In addition to this, the Brussels office is also a service provider to all DAV members on any EU-related questions.
 One example of this concerns questions regarding the establishment as a lawyer in another member state.
-Beyond the advice we can provide on this subject, we also recommend the very helpful Guide on the Free Movement of Lawyers produced by the CCBE.
-Through our weekly newsletter “Europa im Überblick” we also inform our subscribers about important European developments from the point of view of the German legal profession.
+Beyond the advice we can provide on this subject, we also recommend the very helpful Guide on the Free Movement of Lawyers edited by the CCBE.
+Through our weekly newsletter “Europa im Überblick(published in German) we also inform our subscribers about important European developments from the point of view of the German legal profession.